Dar Es Salaam, Tanzania, is not the most touristy big city in the world.

 Tanzania has a very rich tribal culture and many people in the countryside still live in traditional homes.

-The Village Museum offers a chance to get quick look at village life in Tanzania and to see a variety of different home construction all in one place.
+The Village Museum offers a chance to get a quick look at village life in Tanzania and to see a variety of different home construction all in one place.